CivStart, Patri Partner to Provide New Technology to GovTech Start-Ups

 About CivStart

 CivStart is the only accelerator that focuses on the state and local government market.
 We have built an ecosystem of innovative and affordable startup solutions, govtech experts, and public sector leaders focused on how the latest technologies can meet the needs of their communities.
 Our mission is to build an honest and inclusive ecosystem of solutions that serve local governments and their communities.
 We do this in three broad ways: The CivStart Accelerator; Government Innovation Programs, and Thought Leadership.
 Learn more about each of these at CivStart.org.

 About Patri

 Patri is dedicated to helping companies of all industries win more business through data-powered solutions and expert services.
-Patri Score is an innovative Saas solution powering data-backed qualification, intelligent resource investments, and improved win rates for top companies in multiple countries.
+Patri Score is an innovative SaaS solution powering data-backed qualification, intelligent resource investments, and improved win rates for top companies in multiple countries.
 For more information about Patri, visit gopatri.com.

 SOURCE Patri